malramsay64/phd-thesis/05_Crystal_Melting/results.md

 which is the expected behaviour.

 ![This normalises both the temeprature by the melting point, and the growth rate by the rotational relaxation.
-The large confidence intervals, reflect the large errors In this figure we can see that the growth rate is increases faster than would just be explained by the dynamics.](../Projects/Crystal_Melting/figures/normalised_melting_err.pdf){#fig:normalised_melting}
+This figure shows the growth rate slowing faster than can be explained by the dynamics, which is indicated by the values approaching zero.
+](../Projects/Crystal_Melting/figures/normalised_melting_err.pdf){#fig:normalised_melting}

 Theory which describes the temperature dependence of the melting rate, formulated from a characteristic dynamic timescale of the system